yearn/yDiscount/README.md

 1. Should we use DAI as base currency for yDiscount or ETH?
    - Benefits with DAI: Contributor comp is mainly in DAI, easier to calculate allowances
    - Benefits with ETH: A more sound money, has deeper liquidity, and that we have both chainlink oracles as well as Curve v2 oracle for price feeds.
-2. For YFI that is sold, should yChad update approval allowance of the yDiscount contracts or should yChad be sending YFI to the yDiscount contracts?